 1-2 gallons warm water

 1 cup sea salt

 Fresh herbs (such as sage, rosemary, and thyme)

 Sea salt and fresh ground pepper, to taste

-Preheat oven to 350 degrees .
-Using your hands or a barbeque brush, cover turkey with softened butter.
+Preheat oven to 325 degrees (or follow package instructions).
+Using your (clean) hands or a barbeque brush, cover turkey with softened butter.
 Generously season the outside and inside of the bird with salt and pepper.
 Place fresh herbs inside turkey and tie legs together with butcher’s twine (this will ensure turkey cooks even).
-Roast for 2 ½-3 hours, basting every 30 minutes, or until a digital food thermometer reads 160 degrees.
-Remove from oven and allow to rest for at least 20 minutes before carving.
+Roast according to package instructions, basting every 30 minutes-1 hour, or until a digital food thermometer reads 165 degrees.
+Remove from oven and allow to rest for at least 20-30 minutes before carving.

 Send this recipe to an email address.